• Product Introduction

 Supabase Integration

-This guide provides step descriptions for quickly integrating Supabase on the EdgeOne Pages platform.
-Achieve more flexible page interaction through database connectivity.
-The example uses Supabase, but the same deployment method is likewise suitable for other databases of the same type, with similar integration principles.
+This guide provides step-by-step instructions for quickly integrating Supabase on the EdgeOne Makers platform.
+Connecting to a database enables more flexible page interactions.
+The example uses Supabase, but the same deployment method applies to other databases of the same type, with similar integration concepts.

 Getting Started

-You can choose our Supabase integration template, click the Supabase Auth Starter template, and start developing directly.
-This tutorial is roughly divided into three steps: Supabase configuration, local integration, and Pages deployment.
-The following introduces each step in detail.
+You can select our Supabase integration template.
+Click the Supabase Auth Starter template to start development directly.
+This tutorial is roughly divided into three steps: Supabase configuration, local integration, and Makers deployment.
+The following sections detail the specific operations for each step.

 Supabase Configuration